-3.3 Site Reconnaissance
+3.2 Site Reconnaissance

-During a site reconnaissance performed on February 2, 2021, by our Matthew Brundage, evidence of municipal water lines was observed, such as a fire hydrant observed near commercial property located on Highway 34 and near I-77.
-Areas located within 1-mile north, west and east, of the proposed mine pit were not accessible via public roads, with the exception of Barber Road west of the site.

-During the site reconnaissance, three residential water supply wells located within 1 mile of the mine site, and identified in the FOI response, were observed.
+During a site reconnaissance performed by S&ME on February 2, 2021, evidence of municipal water lines was observed, such as a fire hydrant observed near commercial property located on Highway 34 and near I-77.
+Areas located within 1 mile north, west and east, of the proposed mine pit were not accessible via public roads, with the exception of Barber Road west of the site.
+During the site reconnaissance, three residential water supply wells located within 1 mile of the mine site were observed.
 Ten residential wells and two irrigation wells identified within the search radius could not be observed from public roads.
 In addition, eight presumed water wells were observed from public roads within 1 mile of the mine site that were not identified in the FOI response.
-This information has been summarized on Figure 6, Appendix I.